florentpoujol/ftween.js/README.md

 - `duration()` function.
 The duration can still be passed as the second argument of `to()`.

+- `onLoopComplete()` function and callback.
+The callback is called every times the tween completes while `repeat >= 1`, passing the number of repeats left as first argument.

 ```javascript
 	var MyObject = function( position ) {
 		var _position = position || { x:0, y:0, z:0 };